 The chat service:

 A real-time popup chat window, staffed and seen only by you and our staff and volunteers.
 It works like an IM conversation or Facebook chat.

-Best for: Quick, shorter questions and answers on the fly, help finding or understanding content on the site, help finding in-person care or help, or situations where where you want or need some one-on-one, private support.
-It does require your immediate and full attention, however, so if you want to be able to come and go throughout a conversation, especially with lapses of several minutes, hours or days, or want to multitask, the boards or SMS service should be used instead.
+Use for: Sex, sexuality, sexual health and relationship questions, help, support and referrals.
+This service does require your immediate and full attention, so if you want to be able to come and go throughout a conversation, especially with lapses of several minutes, hours or days, or want to multitask, the boards or SMS service should be used instead.

 The index of the advice columns is here, to give you a sense of the kind of engaged, professional and in-depth answers it provides.

 Best for: More involved, complex situations where you want a longer, in-depth answer, but can wait days, weeks or even months for your answer.
 Questions and situations which are NOT time-sensitive (like pregnancy risks or scares, current health problems, or help you need to find as soon as possible).
 Questions and answers you are comfortable having published widely for all to see (even though they should not ever contain any identifying information where anyone reading could know it was you asking).